UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

 ## 10 Conclusion

 This section of the article features a series of 5 open problems.

-If any of their resolutions are formalized in the library, then it is fitting to record them here.
+> If a resolution to any of these open problems is formalized in the library,
+> then it should be recorded here.

 **Open Problem 10.1.** Can quasi-idempotents be split in MLTT without assuming function extensionality?
 In particular, is there a more "finite" way to